 Was Pinball Really Illegal?

-Between the 1940s and the 1970s pinball used to illegal in parts of the United States.
+Between the 1940s and the 1970s pinball used to be illegal in parts of the United States.
 It was thought of as a gambling “game of chance” and was caught up in the post-prohibition push-back against gambling.